danielsanfr/aws-cli-docker/README.md

 To use some of the features of `awscli` and `awsebcli` I recommend that you create a volume that points your local SSH keys to the `/home/awscli/.ssh` folder of the container.
 This is considered in the docker-compose as well as in the command to execute using only the docker.

+### Elastic Beanstalk configuration

+If you want to keep the configuration of an **Elastic Beanstalk** application, I recommend that you also create a volume for a local folder where the application settings will be saved.

 ### Environment Variables

 | Name                  | Default   | Description                                                  |